On the Design of Channel Shortening Demodulators for Iterative Receivers in MIMO and ISI Channels

-The simulation results are plotted in Figure \ref{fig:GMIsMIMO} and Figure \ref{fig:GMIsISI}.
-When the quality of the soft information improves beyond $\vec{P}\!=\!\vec{0}$, Method II.b performs the best among all CS demodulators since it has the most DoFs.
-Method II.c is the worst among Method I and Method II CS demodulators.
-Method I is slightly worse than Method II.a, which is because although the interference cancelation matrix $\vec{R}$ is type (a) in both cases, $\vec{R}$ in Method II.a is more general than in Method I since in Method I $\vec{R}$ is constrained to $\vec{R}\!=\!\vec{F}\rmh\vec{T}$.
-The GMIs of Method III are inferior to Method II which is expected.
-However in the ISI case, it slightly outperforms Method II.c, which is because $\vec{R}$ in Method III has more doFs than Method II.c.
-The simulation results show consistent GMI increments for all CS demodulators when the feedback quality improves.
-When $\vec{P}$ increases from $\vec{P}=\vec{0}$ to the ideal case $\vec{P}=\vec{I}$, the channel capacity becomes inferior to the GMIs as the pair $(\hat{\vec{y}}, \vec{x})$ becomes superior to $(\vec{y}, \vec{x})$ for information transfer.
+We first evaluate the GMI under $5\!\times\!5$ MIMO channels with memory size $\nu\!=\!1$ for all CS demodulators.
+We simulate $10000$ channel realizations for each SNR point.
+The GMIs are compared with that of the static CS demodulator \cite{RP12}, which is equivalent to Method II with $\vec{P}\!=\!\vec{0}$.
+The channel capacity is also presented for comparison.
+The results of GMI are shown in Fig.\,\ref{p1fig6}.
+As the quality of soft information improves beyond $\vec{P}\!=\!\vec{0}$, Method II with $\nR\!=\!0$ performs the best among all CS demodulators, as it has the most degrees of freedom (DoF) in $\vec{R}$.
+Method II with $\nR\!=\!\nu$ is the worst among Method I and Method II, while Method I is slightly worse than Method II with $\vec{R}$ of shape (a) in Fig.\,\ref{p1fig3}, which is because although the IC matrix $\vec{R}$ is shape (a) in both cases, $\vec{R}$ in Method II is more general than in Method I which is constrained to $\vec{R}\!=\!\vec{F}\rmh\vec{T}$.
+The GMI of Method III is inferior to Method II as expected.